 How to Recognize If My Guinea Pig Wants to Be Left Alone or Helped?

-You have to recognize the right sounds of your cavy.
-The hissing sounds signal ‘do not approach’ attitude, so it is best to leave it alone and don’t pet it.
+You have to recognize the right sounds of your guinea pig.
+The hissing sounds signal a ‘do not approach’ attitude, so it is best to leave it alone and don’t pet it.
 If you try to approach it at this time, you might get bitten, which is logical.
-Wouldn’t you want to be left alone when you’re angry or anxious?

-If you really want to help your little pet friend, just put some healthy snacks or foods in its cage and do not nag it.
-Once rested or fed, the cavy will be in a good mood again and in no time.
+If you really want to help your little pet friend, just put some healthy snacks or food in its cage and do not nag it.
+Once rested or fed, the guinea pig will be in a good mood again.

 Very often, the guinea pigs will express certain body language movements when they make their sounds.
 Their non-verbal communication is just as strong and expressive as their language of sounds.
 They manifest body language with, or without the sounds mentioned.